-Interviews will take place during the March 2018 ASM in Melbourne and applicants must be registered delegates.
+Interviews will take place during the ASM in March and applicants must be registered delegates.
 Positions will be open to local and international graduates in a competitive application process.

 AGES is not responsible for individual trainee appointments and training sites will appoint trainees directly subject to local jurisdiction.

 Not a Subspecialty – Just Fair, Equitable & Standardised Training

 AGES does not support the formation of a de-facto subspecialty.
 The AGES Fellowship training program merely formalises the existing training that occurs under the auspices of various dedicated individuals throughout Australia and New Zealand.
 There will be no degree awarded at the completion of the program.

 Any unit may apply to become an AGES Accredited Training Site.
 The AGES education subcommittee has developed a standard application for accreditation of a training centre.
 This application has been subject to extensive peer review and covers a wide variety of educational needs as well as surgical requirements and expectations for training.
 A minimum of two supervisors will be required for a centre to be recognised as a training site.